Sanitarium (video game): Awards

 The PC version won the "Best Adventure" award, tied with Grim Fandango, at Computer Gaming Worlds 1999 Premier Awards.
 The staff wrote that the game "came from out of nowhere to provide the creepiest, most compelling, and best-told story of the year, bar none".
 Computer Games Strategy Plus Best of 1998 Awards, the fifth annual PC Gamer Awards, GameSpots Best and Worst of 1998 Awards, IGNPCs Best of 1998 Awards and the Academy of Interactive Arts & Sciences' (AIAS) 2nd Annual Interactive Achievement Awards all nominated the same PC version as the best adventure game of 1998, but eventually lost these awards to Grim Fandango.
 The staff of PC Gamer remarked that the same PC version has beautiful graphics, interesting characters, and well-designed puzzles.

 The game was also a nominee for GameSpots "Best Story" and AIAS' "Outstanding Achievement in Character or Story Development", which were ultimately awarded to StarCraft and Pokémon Red and Blue, respectively.

 Legacy

 In 2013, a programmer from the Sanitarium development team announced a project on Kickstarter called Shades of Sanity that was touted as the spiritual successor to Sanitarium.
 The project failed to attain funding.
 In 2015, a Kickstarter-funded adventure game called Stasis was released by a South African independent studio, The Brotherhood.
 It has been compared to Sanitarium.

 On October 29, 2015, Dotemu released an iOS port of the game with touchscreen controls, dynamic hint system, achievements and automatic save system.

 In 2011, Adventure Gamers named the PC version the 36th-best adventure game ever released.

 On August 1, 2022, ScummVM added support for playing Sanitarium using the original Windows game files, enabling it to be played on the various platforms ScummVM itself supports.

+In August 2026, it was announced that a new version of Sanitarium would be released for Nintendo Switch, PlayStation 4, PlayStation 5, and Xbox Series consoles.